josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 coverImage: easing/cubic-bezier.png
 coverWidth: 16
 coverHeight: 9
-excerpt: The difference between a smooth, sleek animation and one that feels bland and generic is often in the easing curve.
-Let's look at what easing curves are and how they work in CSS, before diving into tips for making the best web animations possible.
+excerpt: The easing curve can make or break any animation on the web.
+Let's look at the science of CSS cubic-bezier curves, and the art of using them to make the best web animations possible.
 ---

 <script>